nats-io/nats-site/content/doc/writing_applications/publishing.md

     parent = "Writing Applications"
 +++

 NATS sends and receives messages composed of a target subject, an optional reply subject and an array of bytes.
-Some libraries may provide helpers to convert other data formats to and from bytes, but the gnatsd will treat all messages as opaque byte arrays.
+Some libraries may provide helpers to convert other data formats to and from bytes, but the `gnatsd` will treat all messages as opaque byte arrays.
 All of the NATS clients are designed to make sending a message simple.
-For example, to send the string "All is Well" to the "updates" subject as a UTF-8 string of bytes you would do:
+For example, to send the string “All is Well” to the “updates” subject as a UTF-8 string of bytes you would do:

 {{< partial "doc/publish_bytes.html" >}}